 The record as a whole supports an interpretation of the particular work requirement, for purposes of this arbitration, that provides that if an employee had a layoff of more than six consecutive months during the eligibility year in question, that employee did not earn vacation for that eligibility year.
-If, however, the employee did not have a layoff of more than six consecutive months during the eligibility year in question, that employee did earn vacation for that eligibility year.
+If, however, the employee did not have a layoff of more than six consecutive months during the eligibility year.
 [FN9]